Hyprland Arch Installation Guide πŸ§βš™οΈ

 πŸŽ—οΈ clipboard manager (cliphist)

-• Super Alt C launch the rofi menu of clipboard manager
+• Super Alt C launch clipboard manager

 ♨️ Adjusting fonts sizes and font scaling including waybar fonts